AlexanderShoshin/hadoop-1/README.md

 ## Description
----

 Programm will find the longest word in an input file.

+## Testing environment

-Programm was tested with HDP 2.4 sandbox.
+Programm was tested on HDP 2.4 sandbox.

 ## How to deploy
----

 1. Make hadoop-1-1.0-SNAPSHOT.jar by running maven command:
 ```